 The struggle with the winter weather is a costly affair.
 Railway managers have empty trains or trams run throughout the night to prevent icing.
 Another preventive method is the use of a fluid that is sprayed onto the overhead line.
 This fluid has the drawback that it is only effective to a limited extent, so it is a labour-intensive solution.
 It is expensive too.
 Other solutions include heating the contact wire, but this is an expensive method since we do not face white frost or ice layers on the contact wire in our country every day.

 “As our fluid retains its efficacy for up to 45 days, two to three treatments per winter will suffice”

 I venture to say that Strukton has taken a major step in the struggle against these wintry troubles by launching a new concept: IceGuard.
 This is an automated and patented system with a fluid that is applied to the overhead line, which can successfully prevent problems due to white frost and ice – for up to as many as 45 days!
 What is more, the fluid is biodegradable.
 After 28 days, 95 percent of the ingredients will have degraded in a natural way.
 We have designed an innovative spraying unit for applying the fluid to the overhead line.
 It allows us to spray about 30 kilometres of overhead line per hour.
-By means of a sensor in the IceGuard, the spraying unit can follow the wire without touching it: the system is contactless.
+A sensor in the IceGuard allows the spraying unit to follow the wire without touching it: the system is contactless.

-“By means of a sensor in the IceGuard, the spraying unit can follow the wire without touching it”
+“A sensor in the IceGuard allows the spraying unit to follow the wire without touching it”